 Miami News Record

-For home sellers, be sure to check out the local Miami scene for professionals working in the field.
-Photographers are are able to provide quality photos of your apartment, condo or home that will help to strengthen social media efforts.
+For homeowners, be sure to check out the local Miami scene for professionals working in the field.
+Photographers are able to provide quality photos of your apartment, condo or house that will help to strengthen social media efforts.
 Facebook, Twitter, Instagram, and more all rely on having suitable photos up to provide context to any potential buyers.
 Miami photographers to take note of include:

 210 Almeria Ave, Coral Gables, FL 33134